finos/morphir/developers-guide/files/spark-backend.md

 **_andWhen_**  <br>
-This method takes  three parameters: a condition, a then branch and sofar and return a new value
+This method takes  three parameters: a condition, a then branch and soFar and return a new value

 **_otherwise_**  <br>